-Does college nevertheless count number?
-The Department of Education makes the case that university is greater treasured than ever: Degree holders earn $1 million extra than employees without postsecondary education.
+Does college nevertheless count numbers?
+The Department of Education makes the case that university is more treasured than ever: Degree holders earn $1 million more than employees without postsecondary education.
 The economic innovation system probably requires a more knowledgeable workforce.
 Averages and projections disguise the rapid loss of faith in better training as the escalator to the middle elegance.

 Frustrated with growing costs and underemployed grads dwelling in their discern’s basement, much less than half of the American adults believe in higher schooling, a large decline within the final three years in line with Gallup.